zxj8806/BHyDiff/README.md

-# Bayesian Hyperspherical Diffusion Models for Multi-View Graph Representation Learning and Clustering
+# Uncertainty-Aware Hyperspherical Diffusion for Multi-view Graph Clustering
 This repository contains the official implementation of the paper<br>
-**“Bayesian Hyperspherical Diffusion Models for Multi-View Graph Representation Learning and Clustering.”**
+**“Uncertainty-Aware Hyperspherical Diffusion for Multi-view Graph Clustering.”**

 ---